alejvcano/PLoSCompBio2020/README.md

 Composition bias:

 The file "biascount.c" contains the code used to compute the composition bias in the entire landscape and along accesible paths to the global peak.
 It requires as an input a GML file with landscape details.
 The required initial arguments include: - output file. - noise threshold parameter \delta. - corresponding pk file with the set of sequence in the global peak.
 The noise threshold parameter \delta corresponding to each landscape can be found in the Supplementary Table 1.

+Overlap coefficient:

+The file "pop-overlap.R" contains the code used to compute the overlap coefficient between evolving populations.